grumpzsux/writeups/TryHackMe/Ra 2 Writeup.md

 ````
 ![image](https://user-images.githubusercontent.com/80599694/147984912-dc84eb82-20ea-4551-949f-9ce057cab886.png)
 #### Boom!
 We got a password: ganteng
+#### After researching more into SSL, using OpenSSL and what can be done when you have access to an SSL certificate.
+In a nutshell, SSL is party used to authenticate yourself to the clients connecting to your server.
+If someone has access to your private key, we can essentially eavesdrop on the traffic and see that data in cleartext, or we can do a man-in-the-middle attack where the data is flowing from the server-to-the-client or client-to-the-server which can allow us to modify that data in transit.
+This could be done to ask a user to reauthenticate (and thereby surrender their password), ask for a credit card number, or implant malware into file downloads.
+With that in mind, let's see what we can do.

 ### Let's generate our own public and private keys with the cert.pfx file.
 ````bash
 openssl pkcs12 -in cert.pfx -nocerts -out private.pem -nodes